lehe93/textbased-adventure/README.md

 Status:
 -
-Right now the little textbased adventure is in development.
-The first version "game.py" can be executed in the terminal, as well as the test files in the subfolder (game tests).
+The first version of my little game is playable!
+The game.py file can be executed in the terminal.
+However there are still some changes and some improvements to be made.
+Mainly adding some more items and ending the game, when the endboss is dead.
+After that i want to write less repetitive code.

 To-Dos:
 -
-- Testing and finalizing level ups. (currently in progress)
+- Creating more items and place them in different rooms.
-- Death leads to a restart (currently in progress)
 - Navigation through all rooms with commands (stopped in order to finish a first, playable version without to much commands.)
 - Further commands for a more individual gaming experience (e.g. like checkPosition, changeRoom, fight, runAway, hide, steal)
 - Safe function with saving the current character and room status in an external file (e.g. txt).